LightForm-group/dilatometer_modelling_and_constitutive_behaviour/README.md

 6. **Sensitivity studies and parameter optimisation:**
     1. There are a number of parameters in the model that may require optimisation, one **important** factor is the conductance which dictates the conductance between the sample and the platens.
 Literature values of this parameter are scarce so this may require some testing and optimising.
 The value may also vary between heatup and deformation.
 It's magnitude will dictate the temperature gradient across the sample.
 If the model is not capturing the temperature field or is unable to cool fast enough the conductance value can be edited in the `run_heatup.py` and `run_deformation.py` files.
 It is best to run this optimisation on just a few conditions in order to save time.
-    2. Other parameters that may require optimisation include the `film_coeff` parameter founf in the run files and the friction coefficent between the sample and platens found in the CAE file.
+    2. Other parameters that may require optimisation include the `film_coeff` parameter found in the step files and the friction coefficent between the sample and platens found in the CAE file.

 7. **Executing the model:**
     1. Once the previous steps have been completed the model should be ready to run.
 The program has the following steps: